 Your cure for the summer boredom blues is here so let’s get ready to plan ahead!
-The 2022 season for scalloping in Tampa Bay is just a couple of months away, starting in Citrus, Hernando and Levy counties beginning July 1-September 24, 2022.
+The 2023 season for scalloping in Tampa Bay is just a couple of months away, starting in Citrus, Hernando and Levy counties beginning July 1-September 24, 2023.
 Pasco County’s season was extended this year from 10 days to 37 days, opening July 1 and running throughAugust 6, 2023.

 If you’ve never been scalloping before, you probably have questions.
 We did too, so let’s get to it!